 It is still important that ministers have an oversight of the spending controls process and continue to seek controls routinely

-Dowden’s is another newly established position and, in addition to ministerial leadership of GDS, it covers a wider a wide range of other responsibilities, including the Crown Commercial Service, Government Property Agency, Infrastructure and Projects Authority, civil service HR, and the government’s shared services plan.
+Dowden’s is another newly established position and, in addition to ministerial leadership of GDS, it covers a wide range of other responsibilities, including the Crown Commercial Service, Government Property Agency, Infrastructure and Projects Authority, civil service HR, and the government’s shared services plan.
 In the context of the last few years, the 10 months and counting that he has spent in post represent a period of political stability for GDS.

 Which is perhaps just as well, as 2018 has been an eventful – and often challenging – year for the digital agency.
 The Department of Digital, Culture, Media and Sport has taken from GDS responsibility for policymaking in the areas of data and digital identities.
 And, after a difficult history and underwhelming uptake, the GOV.UK Verify identity assurance tool developed by GDS is being handed over to the service's commercial partners, it was recently announced.
 Suggestions from some onlookers that GDS was in danger of losing its teeth were exacerbated by a revamp of the spending controls that allows for more self-certification from departments.

 But, against this backdrop of upheaval and criticism, GDS has continued its work to drive digitisation and has racked up some impressive landmarks – including helping to deliver the government’s first tranche of end-to-end online services.
 As many as 400 of these services – which take a user’s ultimate goal, such as learning to drive or starting a business, as their design starting point, and bring together information and services from differing agencies to deliver a step-by-step journey to get there – are planned for the coming months.